palashitb/Concurrency-Simulation/q2/README.md

 REPORT FOR Q2.

 Assumptions:
-	1. A student can have their antibodies test right after being vaccinated.
+- A student can have their antibodies test right after being vaccinated.
-	2. Busy waiting is allowed for this question.
+- Busy waiting is allowed for this question.
-	3. Any company can supply any zone and each company can reset the no. of batches and the batchsize for that particular round of manufacturing.
+- Any company can supply any zone and each company can reset the no. of batches and the batchsize for that particular round of manufacturing.

-Logic:
+Logic:-

 	1. The bases of my logic are two things:-

 		a) Use mutex lock to control CS access.

 		b) Busy wait at any place where a certain condition has to be met before moving further.

 	2. The flow of the program is:-